gekatateam/neptunus/plugins/processors/stats/README.md

     #
     # in shared mode with multiple processors lines
     # each plugin set uses a shared stats cache
+    #
-    # and sends stats events to plugins channels using ROUND ROBIN algorithm
+    # in this mode processor sends ALL stats to one random output every period
     mode = "shared"

     # stats collection, producing and reset interval